jiblime/clear-ck-gentoo-sources/README.md

 **5.** ocerman's zenpower module is an in kernel module now so there will be no need to sign it or rebuild it after creating a new kernel.

 **/6/7/etc.** Random patches I've piled in to test.
-Read the heads of each patch to get a URL to patch source and some information.
+Read the series or heads of each patch to get a URL to patch source and some information.
 The (now) unmaintainted it87.c replacement is *still* much further ahead in development than the in-kernel version.

 BMQ/pf-kernel patchsets: